gadmin7/Timewrap/README.md

 ## Overview

-Have you ever wondered how far we've come in the world of data management?
-This interactive Python project compresses the historical timeline of significant database and storage innovations into a single "day."
-With the help of this project, you can:

-- Visualize major milestones in data evolution on a compressed timeline.
+- Visualize major milestones in an evolution on a compressed timeline.
 - Understand the time gaps between each breakthrough.
-- Gain insights into the rapid pace of technological advancements.
+- Gain insights into the pace of advancements.

 ## How It Works